 History of ERCEC

 Edmund Rice Catholic Education Centre (ERCEC – formerly Brother Beausang) is a private, diocesan school governed and administered by the Congregation of Christian Brothers.
-It provides formal education at primary and secondary levels for 540 children facing injustice and adversity within Embulbul community.
+It provides formal education at primary and secondary levels for 540 children facing injustice and adversity within the Embulbul community.
 The project has been supported by ERFA for a number of years.

 The Embulbul Slum